Systems-Development-and-Frameworks/code_party_kp/README.md

 ```bash
 neo4j start
 ```
-3. Navigate to `http://localhost:7474/` to verify it is indeed running
+3. Navigate to `http://localhost:7474/` to verify Neo4j is indeed running

-5. create a environment config file `backend/.env` similar to the one used for testing `backend/.env.test`
+4. create a environment config file `backend/.env` similar to the one used for testing `backend/.env.test`

-6. Start the application
+5. Start the application
 ```bash
 npm run dev
 ```
-7. Navigate the browser to ```http://localhost:4000/```
+6. Navigate the browser to ```http://localhost:4000/```

-8. Once done, the database can be stopped via
+7. Once done, the database can be stopped via
 ```
 neo4j stop
 ```